Breaking The Vicious Cycle – 5 Lessons From My Father

 5. Find your passion and pursue it

-I learned from my father that if you find your passion, you never have to work a day.
+If you find your passion, you never have to work a day.
 My father loved being a teacher and has always been passionate about education.
 He followed his passion as a young man and has pursued the same thing since.
 He lives and breathes education and creating access to education for children in his village.
-He is inspired to wake up early every morning excited about the day because he gets to pursue what he is passionate about.
+He’s inspired to wake up early every morning excited about the day because he gets to pursue what he is passionate about.
 He has educated thousands and that makes him proud.

 When you find something that you are passionate about, the only way you go is up.
-You have no need for motivation because you have the greatest motivation of all, your progress.
+You have the greatest motivation of all, your progress.
 Through my father, I have learned the importance of finding what I am truly passionate about and pursue that.
 It is the key to live a fulfilled life.

 Breaking the cycle

 My dad was born into abject poverty where shoes were a luxury and education was not guaranteed.
 His mom – my grandmother worked hard on the farm, walking miles and miles to get to the market and sell her produce so that she could keep her children in school.
 She instilled discipline and hard work in her children and taught them to dream big and that has paid off.
 They could have continued in the cycle of poverty that had run in the family for a long time, but they did not.
 My father broke the cycle of poverty and went on to live the life he had always dreamed of.
 Beyond anyone’s expectation.